charliehorse55/SpinalDoc-RTD/source/SpinalHDL/Semantic/when_switch.rst

      3 -> (io.src0)
    )

+Alternatively, if the behaviour for unassigned values is not important, they can be left as "don't care" by using ``muxListDc``.

 ``muxLists(...)`` is another bitwise selection which takes a sequence of tuples as input.
 Below is an example of dividing a ``Bits`` of 128 bits into 32 bits:

 .. image:: /asset/picture/MuxList.png